UbeCc/Generalization-of-Transformers/README.md

 As each task can be split into `preprocess`, `train` and `evaluation` clearly, you can read the comments of the corresponding source code to get usage.

+For submodules, you can use `git submodule update --init` to get them.

 Thanks for those repos:

 - https://github.com/hiyouga/LLaMA-Factory/